liuweichaox/DataAcquisition/README.en.md

 ## 📙 Overview

-This system collects real-time data from PLCs and pushes results to **message queues** and **databases** to support **online monitoring, performance analytics, and fault diagnostics**.
-It’s built on .NET 8.0 and runs on Windows, Linux, and macOS.
+This system collects real-time data from PLCs and pushes results to **message queues** and **time-series databases** to support **online monitoring, performance analytics, and fault diagnostics**.
+It's built on .NET 8.0 and runs on Windows, Linux, and macOS.

 ## 💡 Key Features